-EXPEDITION LEADER HENRIK LOVENDAHL TELLS US WHY HIS HEART LIES IN NORWAY
+EXPEDITION LEADER MR. LOVENDAHL TELLS US WHY HIS HEART LIES IN NORWAY

 So Henrik, what is it that you love about the Norwegian coastline?

 Sailing up the Norwegian coastline is unique; it allows you to visit places you cannot normally access on your own and to visit some of the prettiest spots in Europe.
 I love Norway - I spent a great deal of time there as a child and over the years got to know the mountains very well; but the coast offers something very different - a wonderful blend of natural beauty, history and culture.

 The fishing communities (active and inactive) are wonderful to visit and the history associated with these villages is fascinating.
 We’ll often take the opportunity to stop at the colourful coastal towns and meet a few of the friendly locals, which is always great fun!
 The country is visually beautiful, very green with pretty wild flowers that carpet the ground, while impressive rocky islands are dotted along the coast.
 The scenery from the ship is outstanding as we hug the coast enjoying the imposing mountain landscapes.
 Simply enjoying a cup of coffee from the deck and taking in the scenery is wonderful.
 On the voyage we go through narrow channels that are otherwise inaccessible to larger ships.
 These inlets are incredibly picturesque and the perfect build up to the majestic Fjords that Norway is so well known for.
 I may have spent a lot of time in Norway, but entering these dramatic formations still takes my breath away every time!

 Why is the Norwegian coast different to the rest of the Arctic?